Get a quote

 Does checking your insurance score impact your credit score?

-Hard inquiries are usually used for new lines of credit, mortgage and auto loan applications, student loan applications, and apartment rentals.
+Hard inquiries are used for new lines of credit, mortgage and auto loan applications, student loan applications, and apartment rentals.
 These can stay on your credit report for up to two years.
 Too many hard inquiries in a short amount of time can bring down your credit score.

 How to improve your home insurance score

-First, you can improve your credit score by:
+The first step may be to improve your credit score by:

 • Paying bills on time.